Photo: Catacombs/Sara Boudjoghra

 The Catacombs: a popular Paris attraction

 It is a blissfully autumnal day above ground when I arrive for our skip-the-line Catacombs of Paris guided tour, so that makes me feel just slightly better for the hordes of people patiently waiting to buy their tickets.
 The queue is almost right around the block – sightseers beware – especially if you are on a tight schedule.
 The Catacombs is one of the most visited attractions in Paris with over 500,000 tickets issued per year, however, only 200 visitors are allowed inside the maze below at one time.
-Be sure to contact us to reserve your guided tour well in advance (as entrance dates are limited), especially if time is of the essence and you want to spare yourselves what could otherwise be an everlastingly ghoulish wait.
+Be sure to reserve your guided tour well in advance (as entrance dates are limited), especially if time is of the essence and you want to spare yourselves what could otherwise be an everlastingly ghoulish wait.

 As our expedition begins, the ambiance is suitably solemn.
 All bags are carefully checked on the way in, and we are told that they will also be scrutinized for bones on our way out, as a visit to the ossuary can apparently bring out light-handed criminal tendencies in some of its visitors.
 Unofficial ‘souvenir-collecting’ is deeply frowned upon, and the atmosphere is decidedly guarded as we begin our 131-step descent down a narrow winding staircase to the murky darkness 20 meters below.